awsdocs/aws-cdk-guide/v2/aspects.md

 # Aspects<a name="aspects"></a>

 Aspects are a way to apply an operation to all constructs in a given scope\.
-The aspect could modify the constructs, such as by adding tags, or it could verify something about the state of the constructs, such as ensuring that all buckets are encrypted\.
+The aspect could modify the constructs, such as by adding tags\.
+Or it could verify something about the state of the constructs, such as making sure that all buckets are encrypted\.

 To apply an aspect to a construct and all constructs in the same scope, call [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Aspects.html#static-ofscope](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Aspects.html#static-ofscope)`.of(SCOPE).add()` with a new aspect, as shown in the following example\.